Logius-standaarden/BOMOS-Fundament/ch03_BOMOS_gebruiken_EN.md

 In the elaboration section, solutions are presented based on practical experience: where possible, examples are used to demonstrate the acceptance of the solution in practice, to describe the standardisation organisations that have experience with that process and to present the related recommendations and advice.
 In other words, valuable background information about practical situations.

 Together, these two elements form the basis of BOMOS, and provide inspiring background information.
 Another example is the use of BOMOS as a tool for administrators and policymakers to help them identify exactly what openness of standards really means.
-BOMOS is also used as a ‘language’ that allows clear communication about the management of standards.
+BOMOS is also used as a 'language' that allows clear communication about the management of standards.

 ## BOMOS as a Mirror for the Current Management Process